Reflexology and Mindfulness

-The relationship between Reflexology and Mindfulness is one which can be immensely rewarding for anyone who enjoys having their feet touched.
+The relationship between reflexology and mindfulness can be immensely rewarding for anyone who enjoys having their feet touched.

 It is always far easier to allow your mind to be in the moment when you are experiencing something pleasurable.
 We talk of "abandoning ourselves" to sensations.
 When we do this we are simply allowing ourselves to be aware of the pleasure.
 We are not mentally evaluating it or trying to find words for it.
 We are simply just being, in that moment.

-All Mindfulness involves being aware of whatever we are experiencing in this very moment, but at the same time not commenting on it in our thoughts or out loud.
+Regardless of the effectiveness of massaging a particular area of the foot in order to benefit a different part of the anatomy, the experience of reflexology is far better when experienced mindfully. in full awareness of this very moment, but at the same time not commenting on it in our thoughts or out loud.
 Being mindful is awareness and total acceptance of whatever is.

 In the Western world we are constantly urged these days to evaluate everything.